dbt-labs/corp/values.md

-### We’re here to build things that matter.
+### Profits fund our mission
 We are a mission-driven company.
-We are inspired by creating things—software, a company, a community—that impact real people.
-We do not allow our attention to be diverted from this goal.
+Our software, company, and community have been designed to improve the lives of real people.
+Commercial success fuels the impact we are able to create.

 ### We contribute to the knowledge loop.